Loading...

 Sherpao's Journey to Recovery

+Sherpao, a 42-year-old Afghan man, was diagnosed with skin cancer after months of ignoring painful skin changes.
+As the sole provider for his family, the diagnosis was devastating-his illness left him unable to work, and the cost of treatment was overwhelming.
 Fearing for his family’s future, Sherpao turned to the Atta Welfare Foundation.
 They stepped in with full financial support, covering his treatment expenses and ensuring his family had food and stability during his recovery.
 Their help gave Sherpao renewed hope in the face of a life-altering disease.

 Location